damymetzke/reduce/README.md

 No official binaries or containers are provided at this point in time.
 It's not recommended to run any production build of Reduce at this time, as it is in very early development.

-First make sure you have the Rust toolchain installed.
+First make sure you have the Rust tool chain installed.
 Refer to the quick setup section for more information.

 Build the project in release mode, by running: